Chief Minister of Karnali Province

 The chief minister of the Karnali Province is the head of government of Karnali Province.
 The chief minister is appointed by the governor of the province according to Article 167 of the Constitution of Nepal.
 The chief minister remains in office for five years or until the provincial assembly is dissolved, and is subject to no term limits, given that they have the confidence of the assembly.

-The current chief minister is Yamlal Kandelof the CPN, in office since 8 April 2024.
+The current chief minister is Mangal Bahadur Shahi of the Nepali Communist Party, in office since 29 July 2026.

 Qualification

 The Constitution of Nepal sets the qualifications required to become eligible for the office of chief minister.
 A chief minister must meet the qualifications to become a member of the provincial assembly.

 A member of the provincial assembly must be: